oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/prerequisites.md

 - Java Development Kit (JDK) - Required by both WebLogic Deploy Tooling and WebLogic Image Tool.
 Install a JDK version that is compatible with your local WebLogic Server installation.
 - WebLogic Server (WLS) - Required by WebLogic Deploy Tooling.
-Install a WebLogic Server version 12.2.1.3.0 or later; it is a best practice to install the latest Patch Set Updates (PSUs) and other recommended patches.
+Install a WebLogic Server version 12.2.1.3.0 or later.
+It is a best practice to install the latest Patch Set Updates (PSUs) and other recommended patches.
 The application uses WebLogic Server to gain access to the WebLogic Server Scripting Tool (WLST) and other related artifacts to use as a client.
 - Docker (or Podman) - Required to create images locally and interact with image registries.
 If running on Windows or macOS, try Rancher Desktop, Docker Desktop, or even Podman Desktop.
 - `kubectl` - The Kubernetes client; the version should align with the Kubernetes cluster version.
 Required to interact with your Kubernetes cluster.
 For more information, see the Kubernetes `Client Configuration` page in the UI.
-- Cloud Provider's Command-Line Interface (CLI) tool -  If your Kubernetes cluster is running in one of the cloud provider's managed Kubernetes services, then you will need to download and install the cloud provider's CLI.
+- Cloud provider's Command-Line Interface (CLI) tool -  If your Kubernetes cluster is running in one of the cloud provider's managed Kubernetes services, then you will need to download and install the cloud provider's CLI.
 This is typically required to configure `kubectl` to properly authenticate to the Kubernetes cluster.
 Again, see the Kubernetes `Client Configuration` page for more information about configuring `kubectl` to work with your cluster.